 PLUS loans are available for both graduate students as well as parents of dependent undergrads and, unlike some other federal loans, you can take out all the PLUS loans you need to up to your school’s certified cost of attendance.

 Sounds great right?
 Except that there’s a catch.
-If you must turn to PLUS loans because you’ve hit your limit on more affordable loans, you’ll pay a hefty interest rate on the money you do borrow — interest rates on new PLUS loans will be increased to 7.0 percent starting July 1, 2017.
+If you must turn to PLUS loans because you’ve hit your limit on more affordable loans, you’ll pay a hefty interest rate on the money you do borrow — interest rates on new PLUS loans increased to 7.6 percent on July 1, 2018.
 On top of that, PLUS loans carry a 4.3 percent up-front disbursement fee.
 Depending on the repayment plan you chose, that up-front disbursement fee means that the APR on PLUS loans issued after July 1 will be about 8 percent.

-Before you turn to a federal PLUS loan, it might be worth considering competitive offers from private student lenders, who also offer student loans to undergrads, graduate students and parents.
+Before you turn to a federal PLUS loan, it may be worthwhile to consider competitive offers from private student lenders, who also offer student loans to undergrads, graduate students and parents.

 Either way, it’s a good idea to do some research before deciding what loan is right for you.
 Let’s find out more about federal PLUS loans.